CCLR/mutants/README.md

 ### Deploy ⚙️

 - Go to class src/main/java/com/meli/exam/mutant/MutantApplication.java
+- Modify the default profile (dev) to the profile you want to deploy
+    - if you want to deploy in the production profile, you must go to application.properties and set the correct credentials of the IAM user to connect to the DynamoDB service
+    - if you want to deploy with the dev profile, you must In IntelliJ press Ctrl twice to open the Run Anything window and paste the following command

 - Right click on this class and select Run 'MutantApplicat....main()'.

 IntelliJ will start the MutantApplication with Spring Boot over port 8080.